Kim Tae-han

-Kim Tae-han (born 24 February 1996) is a South Korean football defender, who plays for Suwon FC in the K League 1, the first tier of football in South Korea.
+Kim Tae-han (born 24 February 1996) is a South Korean football defender, who plays for Gimpo FC in the K League 2, the second tier of football in South Korea.
 He previously played in the K League 1 for Daegu FC.

 Club career

 Born on 24 February 1996, Kim played his youth football for Hanyang University.
 He joined Daegu FC in January 2018 and made his debut for the club on 13 May 2018, playing against Suwon Bluewings in the K League 1.
 Unused in the 2020 season, the following year he transferred to Gimpo FC, which played in the K3 League.